Financial Aid FAQ

 You will need to notify Student Financial Services that you will be visiting away for the academic year and have approval from Associate Dean Deming.
 You must complete a study away financial aid application.
 Our office will request a consortium agreement with the host school.
 A consortium agreement is required in order for you to receive any financial aid for the program.
-Funds will be disbursed to you and you are responsible for paying the host institution directly for tuition and fees charges.
+Funds will be disbursed to you and you are responsible for paying the host institution directly for tuition and fees.
 The host school will then process any extra as a refund check for your living expenses for the term.

 If an employer will be paying for all or part of tuition, you will need to contact both the Student Financial Services Office and the Business Office.
 Employer contribution is considered part of student aid and is added to your financial aid award.
 The Business Office will be the contact for the employer to send the payment and for any billing statements requested by the employer.